mrfixpl/audi-rmc-coding-adaptation-datasets/README.md

 | 019 | Up time | ??? | ??? | ??? |

 ## BAP
-Features available on RMC screen that are coding in other modules and information about it is send over BAP.
+Features available via RMC/MMI interface that are implemented in other modules.
+Information about those features and some of the seeeing are send to RMC/MMI via BAP.

 ## GEM - Green Engineering Menu
 ### Usage